Char kway teow

 Char kway teow (sometimes also spelled as char kuey teow, 炒粿條 (chhá-kóe-tiâu)) is a stir-fried rice noodle dish from Maritime Southeast Asia of southern Chinese origin.
 In Hokkien and Teochew, char means 'stir-fried' and kway teow refers to flat rice noodles.
-It is made from flat rice noodles (河粉 (hé fěn)) or kway teow (粿條 (kóe-tiâu); guǒ tiáo) of approximately 1 cm or about 0.5 cm in width, stir-fried over very high heat with garlic, light and dark soy sauce, chilli paste, whole prawns, shelled blood cockles, chopped Chinese chives, slices of Chinese sausage, and bean sprouts.
+It is made from flat rice noodles (河粉 (hé fěn)) or kway teow (粿條 (kóe-tiâu); guǒ tiáo) of approximately 1 cm or about 0.5 cm in width, stir-fried over very high heat with garlic, light and dark soy sauce, chili paste, whole prawns, shelled blood cockles, chopped Chinese chives, slices of Chinese sausage, and bean sprouts.
 Other common ingredients include fishcake and belachan.

 Originally developed and catered to overseas-born Chinese labourers in the Southeast Asia region, the dish has achieved widespread popularity within the region from the late 20th century onwards, particularly in Malaysia and Singapore.
-On the other hand, the dish has also acquired a reputation of being unhealthy within modern contexts due to its high saturated fat content, as it is traditionally stir-fried in pork fat with crisp croutons of pork lard.
+The dish has also acquired a reputation of being unhealthy due to its high saturated fat content, as it is traditionally stir-fried in pork fat with crisp croutons of pork lard.

 History and etymology

 The dish was often sold by fishermen, farmers and cockle-gatherers who doubled as char kway teow hawkers in the evening to supplement their income.
 The high fat content and low cost of the dish made it attractive to these people as it was a cheap source of energy and nutrients.

-The term "char kway teow" is a transliteration of the Chinese characters 炒粿條 (in simplified Chinese 炒粿条).
+The term char kway teow is a transliteration of the Chinese characters 炒粿條 (in simplified Chinese 炒粿条).
 The dish's name is Hokkien (chhá-kóe-tiâu?), but the dish may have its roots in Chaozhou in China's Guangdong province and is mostly associated with the Teochew.
 The word kóe-tiâu (literally meaning "ricecake strips") generally refers to flat rice noodles, which are the usual ingredient in Singapore and West Malaysia.
-There is no fixed way of spelling chhá-kóe-tiâu, and many variants can be found: examples include "char kueh teow", "char kuey teow", "char koay teow", "char kueh tiao", "char kuay tiaw", "char kueh tiaw" and so on.
+There is no fixed way of spelling chhá-kóe-tiâu, and many variants can be found: examples include char kueh teow, char kuey teow, char koay teow, char kueh tiao, char kuay tiaw, char kueh tiaw and so on.